jainarayanjain/SQLAlchemy-Basics/README.md

 # SQLAlchemy-Basics

-This is the basic of SQL Alchemy
+This repository is aimed to have the basic understanding of SQL Alchemy